Atsouky/cc-WorldRandomizer/README.md

 7. Launch CrossCode and ensure the mod is enabled in the options.

 ## Notes
-- The tutorial is not randomize because of all ablilities has not been unlock yet so it start at rookie harbor
+- The tutorial is not randomized because of all ablilities has not been unlock yet so it start at rookie harbor
 - If you want the spoiler file, you can find it in `World_Rando_mods_{seed}/spoiler/spoiler.txt`.
 - Back up your original game files before using the randomizer.
-- If you experience issues, you can restore the original maps using your backup.
+- If you encounter issues, restore your original maps from your backup.

 > **PS:** I'm French, so sorry if my English isn't perfect!